tuadiel6/DynamicEMF-REST-API/README.md

 ### (3) Controller Layer
 <p align="justify">This layer exposes the REST API endpoints, managing incoming requests, processing them, and formulating appropriate responses, thereby facilitating client interaction with the middleware.</p>

+## Operational flow
+> [!TIP]
+> An example of an operational flow is described as follows: The operational flow begins at the controller layer, which handles incoming requests.
+The service layer processes these requests, often requiring data interactions with the code repository layer.
+Once processing is complete, the service layer relays the outcomes to the controller, which then constructs a response.